 Wellness testing is a program of check-ups and blood tests designed to detect early or hidden disease in pets that appear to be healthy.
 In older dogs, it is also used to monitor stable but ongoing health problems.

 Why should I take my dog for wellness testing?

-Dogs are very good at masking illness and disease that may be present.
-If a disease can be detected early on, before a pet shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
-Wellness testing is particularly important in senior (and geriatric) dogs, since there is a greater chance that an older animal will develop disease or have an ongoing but stable condition that needs to be monitored.
+Dogs are very good at masking illness and disease.
+If a disease can be detected early, before a pet shows signs of illness, then steps can often be taken to manage or correct the problem before permanent damage occurs.
+Wellness testing is particularly important in senior and geriatric dogs, since there is a greater chance that an older dog will develop disease or have an ongoing but stable condition that needs to be monitored.